A message from the Program Director

 Quality & Process Improvement

 Our General Internal Medicine Curriculum is the core of our academic and didactic series.
-Taught by both board-certified internists and subspecialists, the curriculum is designed to provide residents with exposure to a wealth of topics and cases which span the care continuum.
+Taught by board-certified internists and subspecialists, the curriculum is designed to provide residents to exposure to a wealth of topics and cases which span the care continuum.
 There is an initial core curriculum series to make sure that all of the residents learn the typical medical conditions.
 Other regular conferences include cost conscious care, the business of medicine, board review, CPC and wellness.

 Residents’ Journal Club